Businesses — and their owners and executives — may need to adjust their tax strategies

 For certain property with longer production periods, these reductions are delayed by one year.
 For example, 80% bonus depreciation will apply to long-production-period property placed in service in 2024.

-Enhancement!
 Section 179 expensing election.
 This allows you to deduct (rather than depreciate over a number of years) the cost of purchasing eligible new or used assets, such as equipment, furniture, off-the-shelf computer software, and qualified improvement property.
-Under the TCJA, for qualifying property placed in service in tax years beginning in 2018, the expensing limit increases to $1 million.
-The break begins to phase out dollar for dollar when asset acquisitions for the year exceed $2.5 million (compared to $2.03 million for 2017).
-For later tax years, these amounts will be indexed for inflation.
+For qualifying property placed in service in 2019, the expensing limit is $1.02 million.
+The break begins to phase out dollar for dollar when asset acquisitions for the year exceed $2.55 million.
+(These amounts are annually indexed for inflation.)
 You can claim the election only to offset net income, not to reduce it below zero to create a net operating loss.

 Tangible property repair safe harbors.
 A business that has made repairs to tangible property, such as buildings, machinery, equipment and vehicles, can expense those costs and take an immediate deduction.
 But costs incurred to acquire, produce or improve tangible property must be depreciated.
 Distinguishing between repairs and improvements can be difficult.
 Fortunately, some IRS safe harbors can help: 1) the routine maintenance safe harbor, 2) the small business safe harbor, or 3) the de minimis safe harbor.
 The rules are complex, so contact your tax advisor for details.